swanky-rt/Student-Navigator/assignment-9/README.md

 ```
 Just make sure these files are in the same directory when running the notebook.
 ## How to Execute
-* You have two options:
+* You have two options, but it is recommened to use google collab for its high GPU:
 ### Option A — Local Machine

 * Go to root directory and this location i.e. cd assignment-9/code/